bryce-senninger/ReadyMetGo/README.md

 - node server.js

-This will create the table, now we will need to insert some dummy data to demonstrat functionality.
+This will create the table, now we will need to insert some dummy data to demonstrate functionality.
 Control+C to end the server listen, then run:

 - node config/userData.js